demirantay/notebook/syllabus-compsci.md

  - [ ] C language -- learn it fully
  - [ ] Assembly   -- try to understand it but do not skim through it
  - [ ] Compiler   -- you will build a gcc compiler as a intro to osdev in wiki
+ - [ ] Build something similiar to MS-DOS (one of the simplest operating systems)
  - [ ] Mini Toy Operating System for learning tutorials and so on do not be hesistant to fail at least it is on qemu...
  - [ ] Final: A operating system for tablets that are designed for programming (UI like from westworld series)